Uncertainty Quantification on Graph Learning: A Survey: Introduction

-This survey explores various types of uncertainties in two primary types of graphical models: probabilistic graphical models (PGMs) and graph neural networks (GNNs).
-PGMs, including Bayesian Networks and Markov Random Fields, utilize more rigorous probabilistic formulations to effectively represent uncertainty and are particularly effective in scenarios requiring joint probability modeling and causal relationship analysis.
-GNNs extend the successes of deep learning to graph-structured data but face uncertainty challenges such as noisy links, missing nodes, or mislabeled data.
-Recent developments have incorporated uncertainty quantification into the architectures and/or training algorithms of GNNs, improving their robustness and interoperability.
+This survey explores uncertainties in graph neural networks (GNNs) and graph foundation models (GFMs).
+GNNs \cite{kipf2016semi,reau2023deeprank} extend the successes of deep learning to graph-structured data but face uncertainty challenges such as noisy links, missing nodes, or mislabeled data.
+Recent developments have incorporated UQ into the architectures and/or training algorithms of GNNs, improving their robustness and interpretability.
+Inspired by the pre-training strategies in large language models (LLMs), GFMs are proposed to extend graph learning to the paradigm of graph pre-training and task-specific adaptation \cite{liu2025graph}, but the research on UQ in GFMs remains scarce.

-Existing surveys on UQ provide comprehensive coverage of UQ methods, and offer valuable insights into UQ across various application domains.
-These surveys can be categorized based on specific application domains (e.g., UQ for graph learning) and the extent of their coverage, ranging from broad overviews of UQ methods \cite{abdar2021review,gawlikowski2023survey,mena2021survey,wang2020survey} to focused studies on particular areas such as scientific machine learning \cite{psaros2023uncertainty}, sources of uncertainty \cite{gruber2023sources,hullermeier2021aleatoric}, optimization under uncertainty \cite{ning2019optimization}, and noise in machine learning \cite{gupta2019dealing}.
-Other surveys focus on specific paradigms, like integrating differential equations (DEs) with GNNs, which includes some discussion of uncertainty within the DE context \cite{liu2025graph}.
-However, none of these focus on uncertainty quantification on graph learning.
+Existing surveys on UQ cover broad overviews of methods \cite{abdar2021review,gawlikowski2023survey,mena2021survey,wang2020survey} and focused studies on particular areas.
+These areas include scientific machine learning \cite{psaros2023uncertainty}, sources of uncertainty \cite{gruber2023sources,hullermeier2021aleatoric}, optimization under uncertainty \cite{ning2019optimization}, and noise in machine learning \cite{gupta2019dealing}.
+Other surveys examine specific paradigms, such as integrating differential equations with GNNs, but discuss uncertainty in that context only briefly \cite{liu2025graph}.
+However, comprehensive and systematic surveys specifically dedicated to UQ for graph learning remain scarce.